Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 ### Armour Training

-*1st-level Feat*
+*Level 1 Feat*

 **Prerequisites:** None
-**Repeatable:** Yes, if you are already proficient with medium armour when you select this feat, you gain Proficiency with heavy armour.
+**Repeatable:** Yes, if you are already proficient with Medium Armour when you select this feat, you gain Proficiency with Heavy Armour.

 You have trained to master the use of armour.

 - **Armour Proficiency**

-    You gain Proficiency with light armour.
-If you are already proficient with light armour when you select this talent, you gain Proficiency with medium armour and shields.
+    You gain Armour Training with Light Armour.
+If you are already Armour Training with Light Armour when you select this feat, you gain Armour Training with Medium Armour and Shields.

 ### Artifice Adept
-*1st-level Feat*
+*Level 1 Feat*

-**Prerequisites:** Expert or Mage Group.
+**Prerequisites:** Expert or Mage Group
-**Repeatable:** Yes, choose a different Infusion each time.
+**Repeatable:** Yes, choose a different Infusion each time

 You have studied how to perform minor augmentation to your equipment.